Isa-khan/Isa-Khan/README.md

 -->

 I'm Isa,

-I’m a passionate Geomatics student at the University of Waterloo, with a keen interest in software engineering and data science. 🎓
+I’m a passionate Geomatics student at the University of Waterloo, with a strong focus on software engineering and data science.
+Currently, I’m honing my skills as a Software Engineering Intern at OpenText. 🎓

-I'm fascinated by the intersection of geospatial data science and programming.
-I also have a profound interest in the context of networks and cybersecurity. 🔐
+I'm deeply interested in the intersection of data science, programming, and cybersecurity. 🔐

-Looking forward to exploring the exciting possibilities where geomatics, data-science, software development, and cybersecurity converge! ⌨️
+I'm excited to explore and contribute to the innovative possibilities where data science, software development, and cybersecurity converge! ⌨️

 <h3> 👨‍💻 Languages and Technologies I use</h3>